mysociety/alaveteli/doc/INSTALL.md

 Exim make a backup copy of the email in a separate mailbox, just in case.

-This setup isn't very scaleable, as it spawns a new Ruby process for each email received; patches welcome!

 # Set up configs

 Copy `config/general.yml-example` to `config/general.yml` and edit to